 Colbie Caillat (USA).
 Richard Bona (Cameroon).
 Natalia Lafourcade (Mexico).
 Sadao Watanabe (Japan).
 Virgil Donati (Australia).
 These are just some of the global artists that I have had the fortune to work with over the years.
 Whatever style of piano or keyboards you are looking for, I can deliver - and at a very high level.

 RECORDING: Whether you are looking for the perfect foundational piano part for your pop ballad, a unique blend of keyboard comp parts for your funk odyssey, or some searing lead synth blowing for your jazz fusion record, I can fill the role!

-I have been the bandleader and Musical Director for platinum recording artist Colbie Caillat since 2015.
-I also toured over the years with various other Grammy-winning artists, including Richard Bona, Patti Austin and Natalia Lafourcade.
+I was the bandleader and Musical Director for platinum recording artist Colbie Caillat from 2015-2021.
+I have also toured over the years with various other Grammy-winning artists, including Richard Bona and Natalia Lafourcade.
 In the jazz world, I have performed with a diverse array of artists, including Sadao Watanabe, Wayne Krantz and Bennie Maupin.

 At my home studio I have a pristine Yamaha C3 baby grand piano.
 Sonically it is a little darker than most Yamaha's I have played, and it almost has hints of a Steinway sound.
 I have found it to be particularly versatile and wonderful for many different kinds of recording projects.